DigitalDieter/LSTM_Music_Generation/README.md

 ### Step 3: Training the model

-You can change the number of Iterations,
-Epochs per iteration and batch size by adjusting the following parameters:
+You can change the number of Iterations, Epochs per iteration, and batch size by adjusting the following parameters:

 - n = Number of Iterations (default=5)
 - e = Epochs per iteration (default=3)